expo/expo/modules/expo-camera/README.md

 * **flashMode**

 Camera flash mode.
 Use one of `Camera.Constants.FlashMode`.
-When `on`, the flash on your device will turn on when taking a picture, when `off`, it wont't.
-Setting to `Type.auto` will fire flash if required, `Type.torch` turns on flash during the preview.
+When `on`, the flash on your device will turn on when taking a picture, when `off`, it won't.
+Setting to `auto` will fire flash if required, `torch` turns on flash during the preview.
 Default: `off`.

 * **autoFocus**